humdrum-tools/humdrum-documentation/tool/key/index.md

 ### DESCRIPTION

-The **key** command estimates the key of a given musical passage using Krumhansl's tonal hiearchy method.
+The <span class="tool">key</span> command estimates the key of a given musical passage using Krumhansl's tonal hiearchy method.
 The command is restricted to identifying only those keys within the common major/minor tonal system.
 Modes outside the major/minor system are not recognized.